Security & Protective Services Pathway

 Introduction Course – Introduction to Law and Public Safety (ILPS)

-It is recommended that a SPS pathway begin with a broad based introduction to the law and public safety system.
-SPS professionals are a key part of the larger law and public system, so a critical starting point for the pathway is an exploration of the larger ecosystem the PSP lives in.
+It is recommended that an SPS pathway begin with a broad based introduction to the law and public safety system.
+SPS professionals are a key part of the larger law and public safety system, so a critical starting point for the pathway is an exploration of the larger ecosystem the PSP lives in.
 Additionally, it is advised that a high school pathway in SPS not become so specific to SPS exclusively that participants are not exposed to other elements in LPS.
 The broader approach helps with marketing to encourage students to enroll.

 Visit our Introduction to Law and Public Safety course page – with lesson plansClick Here